 To Rome with Love

-Credits: Directed by Woody Allen and starring Alec Baldwin, Penélope Cruz, Jesse Eisenberg, Roberto Benigni, Woody Allen, Judy Davis, Ellen Page, Antonio Albanese, Gianmarco Tognazzi and Alessandro Tiberi.
+Credits: Directed by Woody Allen and starring Alec Baldwin, Penélope Cruz, Jesse Eisenberg, Roberto Benigni, Woody Allen, Judy Davis, Ellen Page, Antonio Albanese, Gianmarco Tognazzi, Alessandro Tiberi and Greta Gerwing.

 Synopsis: A collection of four vignettes set in Rome: a well-known American architect (Alec Baldwin) is reliving his student days; a jovial Roman (Roberto Benigni) is suddenly catapulted into fame; provincial newlyweds (Alessandra Mastronardi, Alessandro Tiberi) have just arrived in Rome to meet his well-off family; and a grouchy retired opera director (Woody Allen) and his wife (Judy Davis), are there to meet their future in-laws.